Cyclic3/august/README.md

 Just call `august.py` with a path to your script file, and it will print the generated Mobius code

 # Script documentation
-## Mobius code
-Mobius code can be stored within `(*!mobius *)` blocks.
-Be aware that each one of these splits the maple code, so if you have one anywhere else but the very beginning or very end of your script, you will end up with multiple `maple` calls.
-A situtation that requires this should never happen, so please raise an issue if you come across one!
 ## Exports
 You can export the variables `foo` and `bar` from Maple to Mobius like so:
 ```